Bhamdoun abduction operation: The Fatah agreement

-The Jibril agreement
+Jibril agreement

-See further Jibril Agreement

 The PFLP-GC eventually disclosed its possession of the third prisoner.
 Since all of the Palestinian prisoners in Lebanon already had been freed by the Fatah agreement, The PFLP-GC focused on Palestinians in Israeli jails.

-May 21, 1985, the Jibril Agreement was finally concluded.
+On May 21, 1985, the Jibril Agreement was finally concluded.
 Israel agreed to free 1150 Palestinian prisoners from Israeli jails.

 Aftermath and reactions

 PLO veteran Shafiq al-Hout described in his memoirs the two agreements as "the largest prisoner exchange in the history of the Arab–Israeli conflict" and "a day of national celebration in Lebanon" and that "smiles returned for the first time since June 1982".

 In contrast, many Israelis felt humiliated by the behaviour of the eight Nahal brigade soldiers, all surrendering without firing a single bullet.
-The price of 5,900 terrorists – many of whom "with Israeli blood on their hands" - for nine Israeli soldiers was also considered "lopsided" by many Israelis.
+The price of 5,900 prisoners – many of whom "with Israeli blood on their hands" - for nine Israeli soldiers was also considered "lopsided" by many Israelis.

 The behaviour of the eight Bhamdoun captives was rebuked by many Israeli commentators.
 It was deemed "unacceptable" by IDF Chief of Staff Moshe Levy.
-The Nahal Brigade Commander Gilboa went as far as branding the soldiers of his own brigade as "eight cowards".

-Likud Knesset Member Pinhas Goldstein, called for the soldiers to be court martialed.
+Nahal Brigade Commander Yoram Gilboa went as far as branding the soldiers of his own brigade as "eight cowards".
+Likud Knesset Member Pinchas Goldstein called for the soldiers to be court martialed.

 One of the Bhamdoun prisoners, Rafael ('Rafi') Hazan, however, strongly defended the soldiers’ behaviour, shifting the blame to their superior officers.
 The soldiers had not been informed of the proximity of Palestinian positions.

 An aggravating circumstance was that the Israeli soldiers, per instruction, had their Galil assault rifles loaded but not cocked.
 This drastically slowed down any potential armed response from the Israeli side.
 The fact that the four off-duty soldiers were sleeping did not contravene given orders.
 Hazan also claimed that four of the eight IDF soldiers should never have been placed on a frontline position.
 Two of the soldiers had been drafted after the breakout of the war and had thus not even completed basic training.
 They had never fired a MAG machine gun or thrown a hand grenade.
 One of the soldiers had dropped out of a squad-leader course and then only completed a medics course.
 He was sent to the front line without any operational experience.
 A fourth soldier was still suffering from previous shrapnel wounds.